FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

 Supertiles will be instantiated in the fabric (VHDL or Verilog) file, and supertiles themselves instantiate basic tiles (e.g., the ones shown in the figure).
 Therefore, supertiles define wires and switch matrices through their instantiated basic tiles.

 Supertiles have an **anchor tile**, which is used to specify their position in the fabric.
-The anchor tile is determined by a row-by-row scan over the basic tiles and it will be the first non-NULL tile found.
+The anchor tile is determined by a row-by-row scan over the basic tiles, and it will be the first non-NULL tile found.
 All other basic tiles will be placed relatively to the anchor tile.
 The anchor tiles in the figure above have been marked using a bold font.
 So far, anchor tiles are only used internally in FABulous, but it is planned to allow placing supertiles through their anchor tiles in the fabric layout, rather than through their basic tiles.

 If a basic tile has a **border to the outside world** (i.e. the surrounding fabric), the interface to that border is exported to the supertile interface (i.e. the Entity in VHDL).
 Those borders are marked blue in the figure above.
 Internal edges are connected inside the supertile wrapper according to the entire tile specification.

 A basic tile instantiated in a supertile may not implement interfaces to all NORTH, EAST, SOUTH, WEST directions.
 For instance, a supertile may include basic terminate tiles if the supertile is supposed to be placed at the border of the fabric.

-Tile ports that are declared ``EXTERNAL`` in the basic tiles will be exported all the way to the top-level, in the same wayas is done for :ref:`tiles`
+Tile ports that are declared ``EXTERNAL`` in the basic tiles will be exported all the way to the top-level, in the same way it is done for :ref:`tiles`

 .. code-block:: VHDL
    :emphasize-lines: 1